Early Bird Registration Open Now!

 CAAASA: Advancing Equity in an Era of Crisis

 We are excited to share the “Advancing Equity in an Era of Crisis” virtual guide with you.
 In this guide, we examine how we can equitably meet the needs of all students in the 2020-21 school year.

 This information emerges from the 29 webinars CAAASA held in Spring 2020 in conjunction with UCLA’s Center for the Transformation of Schools (CTS), San Diego County Office of Education & California Collaborative for Educational Excellence (CCEE), as well as

 education research on best practices for teaching and learning.
 We address key challenges that teachers, administrators, paraprofessionals and parents will experience as schools reopen.
 We also provide strategies for successfully managing these challenges.

 This guide pays particular attention to the digital divide, and provides strategies for ensuring equitable access to remote learning.
 We encourage parents, teachers, paraprofessionals and school administrators to use this resource as a tool to help support all students.
 Please read the full report.

 NEW DATE!
 The 2021 Summit will be held on May 26-28, 2021.

-Click Here to Submit an In-Person or Virtual Presentation Proposal (Deadline is January 15, 2021)
+Click Here to Submit a Virtual Presentation Proposal (Deadline is January 15, 2021)

 2020 Statewide Professional Development Recap Video